xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Utley on putting
+* face of the putter in the middle of the stance
+* a little bit of shaft lean
+* your talent is in your hands, so chipping without hands is the biggest mistake

 # Tips nr.
 16
 * if you are playing your last 5 holes in netto par, you are gaining on field, because people usually waste shots on last holes